tarunk04/Google-Drive-Downloader/README.md

 # Google-Drive-Downloader
 Download any files directly to the google drive.
 It uses Google Colab to download files.
-A lot of times this happens that requires to store files to the Drive, but to do that first file is downloaded and then uploaded.
-This becomes difficult when the file size is large.
-This method solvessolves the issue by directly downloading the file to drive.
+If you need to save the files from some website to drive then you have to download it and then uplaod it.
+This becomes very difficult when the file size is too large.
+This method solves the issue by directly downloading the file to drive, also at very high speed.

 # Setup:
 * Open [Google Colab](https://colab.research.google.com/notebooks).